apptainer/singularity/SUPPORT.md

 For issues with code (and especially if you need to share debug output) we recommend Github issues boards.

  - [Singularity Issues](https://github.com/hpcng/singularity/issues): is recommended for most issues with the Singularity software.
- - [Singularity Hub Issues](https://github.com/singularityhub/singularityhub.github.io/issues): is the board for issues relevant to Singularity Hub.
- - [Singularity Registry Issues](https://github.com/singularityhub/sregistry/issues): is the board for issues relevant to Singularity Registry
  - [User Documentation](https://github.com/hpcng/singularity-userdocs/issues) questions, feedback, and suggestions should go here.
 Feel free to create an issue on a board and additionally request updated content here.
  - [Admin Documentation](https://github.com/hpcng/singularity-admindocs/issues) questions, feedback, and suggestions should go here.
 Feel free to create an issue on a board and additionally request updated content here.